 Telogen effluvium hair loss isn’t just caused by starting medication – it can also be caused by stopping medication such as oral contraceptives, and hair loss treatment Minoxidil.

-Androgenetic alopecia — also known as male pattern baldness and female pattern hair loss — is linked to hormones, so hormonal treatments like the contraceptive pill and testosterone replacement therapy can exacerbate existing hair loss [5, 6a].
+Androgenetic alopecia — also known as male pattern baldness and female pattern hair loss — is linked to hormones.
+So hormonal treatments like the contraceptive pill may lead to hair loss.
+Other treatments that adjust hormone levels in the body like testosterone replacement therapy can also exacerbate hair loss [5, 6].

 Alopecia areata can be triggered by high cortisol levels .
 Weight loss drugs and ADHD medication such as Adderall contain amphetamine, which can lead to high cortisol levels.